dustinpfister/blog_posts/_posts/express.md

 Read my post on getting started with [passport](/2018/05/31/express-passport/)

-So passport may be the best known, and also best supported solution for authentication with express.js.
+So passport may be the best known, and also best supported solution for authentication with expressjs.
 There are many strategies for authorization with passport, including simple local solutions, as well as others that involve [oAuth](https://en.wikipedia.org/wiki/OAuth).

 ## 9 - Making micro services with express.